 More than 70 ceramicists will sell their work direct from the studio, and there will be wheel-throwing and handbuilding demos throughout the weekend - with the option for visitors to have a go too.

 A stall selling donated work will raise money for local charities.
-There’ll also be delicious Vietnamese Street food from Hanoi Ca Phe, mulled wine and mince pies, as well as live music.
+There’ll also be delicious street food, mulled wine and mince pies, as well as live music.